-- During the Gainax Ending of Metal Gear Solid 2, the Colonel... changes.
-His dialogue begins to vary from parental admonishments to childish fantasies to quotes from earlier games to dadaist nonsense, and it's funny; Raiden's nudity is also funny.
+- During the Gainax Ending of Metal Gear Solid 2: Sons of Liberty, the Colonel... changes.
+His dialogue begins to vary from parental admonishments to childish fantasies to quotes from earlier games to dadaist nonsense, and it's funny; Raiden's nudity is also funny or sexy.
 But it only serves to rub in that you are helpless, alone and betrayed and it's going to get worse from here on, providing one of the creepiest segments in any game ever made.
 "GODDAMMIT stop calling me!
 You're creeping me out!"
 Made all the worse by the fact that you have to answer the incessant (and repetitive) codec calls in order to advance the game.

-- GLaDOS in Portal, like the Colonel, combines breezy corporate spin with raging psychosis and bitter passive-aggression.
+- GLaDOS in Portal, like the Colonel in the MGS2 example above, combines breezy corporate spin with raging psychosis and bitter passive-aggression.
 Once again, she becomes a deeply, deeply terrifying character because her dialogue is so funny.